larntz/lemmy-directory/content/community/midwest.social/politicus.md

 ---
 title: "politicus"
 name: "politicus"
-description: "American Politics- No disinformation/trolling- Do not encourage, incite, or glorify violence of any sort- No harassment or abuse- Nazis are not welcome here- Putin sympathizers are not welcome here- The tolerant, open-minded and freedom-loving ARE welcome here.
-Glad to have you good people : )"
+description: "American Politics- No disinformation/trolling- Do not encourage, incite, or glorify violence of any sort- No harassment or abuse- Nazis are not welcome here- Putin sympathizers are not welcome here- The tolerant, open-minded and freedom-loving ARE welcome here"
 type: community
-date: "2023-06-24 01:13:32"
+date: "2023-06-28 15:17:49"
 draft: false
 nsfw: false
 actor_id: "https://midwest.social/c/politicus"
 host: midwest.social
-lastmod: "2023-06-12 20:06:02"
+lastmod: "2023-06-27 13:45:25"
 published: "2023-06-10 02:37:03"
-subscribers: 74
+subscribers: 81
-posts: 36
+posts: 43
-comments: 39
+comments: 40
-weight: 36
+weight: 43
 dau: 2
-wau: 13
+wau: 6
 mau: 23
 instances:
 - "midwest_social"